Battleground (2016): Raw

 Dean Ambrose retaining the WWE Championship at the event left Raw without a world title.
 On the following episode of Raw, commissioner Stephanie McMahon and General manager Mick Foley announced a new world title for Raw, the WWE Universal Championship; the WWE Championship was then renamed to WWE World Championship.
 As Raw's number one draft pick, Seth Rollins was named a contender to the title, and his opponent was determined in two fatal four-way matches.
 Finn Bálor, in his debut match on the main roster, won the first, while Roman Reigns won the second.
 Later that night, Bálor became the second contender by defeating Reigns, and was scheduled to face Rollins to determine the first Universal Champion at SummerSlam.

-After Sasha Banks and Bayley defeated Charlotte and Dana Brooke at the event, Banks faced Charlotte for the WWE Women's Championship on the following night's episode of Raw and defeated Charlotte to win her first Women's Championship.
-A rematch between the two was later scheduled for SummerSlam.
+After Sasha Banks and Bayley defeated Charlotte and Dana Brooke at Battleground, Banks faced Charlotte for the WWE Women's Championship on the following night's episode of Raw and defeated Charlotte to win her first Women's Championship.
+A title rematch was later scheduled for SummerSlam.
 On the August 8 episode, Banks defeated Brooke, banning her from ringside during the match.